asciamanna/asciamanna.github.io/_drafts/delivery-feedback-and-iteration.md

 #### Releasing is a Business Decision

-There is a belief in agile development that releasing software is a business decision but teams need *the ability to constantly deliver*.
+There is a belief in agile that releasing software is a business decision but teams need *the ability to constantly deliver*.
 I agree with this advice assuming that the business decision is not to release every six months to a year.
 Sometimes it makes sense to batch a few features together but it is still important to keep these batches small and deliveries frequent.

 ### Feedback

 Too often organizations don't gather feedback until the end of a big project.
-When they do get feedback it typically is not collected by the team doing the work.
-In these organizations teams aren't empowered to change their work based on feedback, so it's not surprising that they wouldn't ben in a position to obtain customer feedback.
-Big batch projects make it impossible to use feedback effectively to steer the day-to-day work.
-Typically in these cases the feedback gets to the team in the form of another big batch project some months later.
+When they do get feedback it's typically not collected by the team doing the work.
+In these organizations teams aren't empowered to change their work based on feedback, so it should come as no surprise that they wouldn't ben in a position to obtain customer feedback.
+Big batch projects make it impossible to use feedback to effectively steer the day-to-day work.
+Usually feedback gets to the team in the form of another big batch project some months later.
 This is an incredibly error-prone and inefficient process.

 Organizations still entrenched in old ways of thinking will separate determining what to build from the team that actually builds it.
 If the organization believes developers are fungible resources and they want high-utilization of these resources, they accomplish that by telling those resources what to build.
 Don't take up their valuable cycles determining what to build or obtaining feedback.
 Just start another project to address the feedback and tell the team to build it.